 Shawn: There’s no way you can prepare a fry like that.
 That’d be way too much for the human palate to manage.

 Gus: It would be a flavor seizure.

-This was likely an oversight by Ryan (who is a compulsive liar anyway), and decided to bread ours instead, as it obviously was on the show.
-We used regular dried bread crumbs, because that is how it was made in the episode, but next time I would tweak the recipe and use panko instead because it’s much crunchier!
-We also used cayenne pepper because we didn’t have ancho chili powder, but you can use whichever one you have on hand.
+This was likely an oversight by Ryan (who is a compulsive liar anyway), so we will bread ours instead, as it obviously was on the show.
+In our version we use regular dried bread crumbs, based on the image from the episode, but next time I may try panko instead because it’s much crunchier!
+We also use cayenne pepper because we didn’t have ancho chili powder, but you can use whichever one you have on hand.
 Shawn, from Psych, suggests trying these with lemon garlic aioli, but we’ll let you be the judge of that 🙂 Oh, and P.S., it doesn’t travel well!
 Muahahahahaaa!!

 Fries Quatro Queso Dos Fritos

 - 12 small round potatoes such as baby white potatoes, scrubbed clean, skin-on

 - 1 cup shredded 4 cheese Mexican blend or use your own blend of Mexican-style cheeses, the sharper the better

 - 1/3 cup all-purpose flour

 - 1 large egg beaten